baratgabor/Unity3D-SoundManager/README.md

 Pretty much everybody uses some sort of audio or sound manager, from what I'm aware of.
 But if you're not sure what's the point:

 - ### Playing sounds on destroyed/disabled objects
-  - If you have an `AudioSource` on a GameObject, and you destroy it (or ideally, disable for releasing into the pool), you can't play any sounds on it, since sound playback stops instantly.
+  - If you have an `AudioSource` on a `GameObject`, and you destroy it (or ideally, disable for releasing into the pool), you can't play any sounds on it, since sound playback stops instantly.
 - ### Playing sounds with modulated pitch/volume
   - Sounds sound the best if you slightly modulate the pitch and volume each time you play them, to make them feel natural.
 It's messy to do this individually everywhere.